harel-coffee/Ascending_neuron_screen_analysis_pipeline-auto/README.md

 **Optional**

-Now, ```AN``` conda environment, DeepLabCut, and R are installed.
+Now the ```AN``` conda environment, DeepLabCut, and R should be installed.
-If you want to to check python script seperately, remeber activate ```AN``` environment manually before running the each ```.py``` script by:
+If you want to check Python scripts seperately, remember to activate the ```AN``` environment manually before running each ```.py``` script:
 ```bash
 $ source activate AN
 $ python name.py
 ```

-If you want to use DeepLabCut independently anytime, remember to activate DLC-CPU environment manually before running the script by:
+If you want to use DeepLabCut independently, remember to activate the DLC-CPU environment manually before running the script:
 ```bash
 $ source activate DLC-CPU
 $ python name.py